 In her PhD project Esther analyzes the entanglements of (transdisciplinary) Sustainability Science with a hegemonic discourse of sustainable development characterized by concepts in (political) economics.
 Object of investigation is the problematique constitution of scarcity.
 In her former work at the Center for Methods and Institute for Ethics and Transdisciplinary Sustainability Research at Leuphana University Luneburg Esther engaged in transdisciplinary research, teaching and learning in Sustainability Science.
 She studied inter- and transdisciplinary programs of Philosophy & Economics in Bayreuth, and Sustainability Science in Luneburg.

-Gregor Schmieg is pursuing a PhD project in the CCP research area knowledge and media history of complexity associated with Prof. Manfred D. Laubichler.
-My general research interests lie in the fields of systematic philosophy, philosophical anthropology and a general theory of relations and relational structures.
+Gregor Schmieg is pursuing a project in the CCP research area knowledge and media history of complexity associated with Prof. Manfred D. Laubichler.
+His general research interests lie in the fields of systematic philosophy, philosophical anthropology and a general theory of relations and relational structures.

-I take a particular philosophical interest in the history of vitalism since antiquity and its relation to the history of theoretical biology and logic since the 19th century.
-On this background I investigate philosophical pathways into sustainability and complexity theory.
+He takes a particular philosophical interest in the history of vitalism since antiquity and its relation to the history of theoretical biology and logic since the 19th century.
+On this background he investigates philosophical pathways into sustainability and complexity theory.